semente/bak/README.md

 # backup files in $HOME that are newer than `.bak' and size are not larger than 1M, every 6 hours
 */6  *    *   *   *     cd $HOME && /path/to/bak -u -s1024 user@remote:bak/`hostname -s`/
 ```

+# Known issues

+- Is recommended that you do full backups (`-f`) if you have changed
+  your `.bakignore` file. *bak* won't include a removed or modified
+  pattern from this file that was changed before *lastfile* (`.bak`)
+  in the next incremental backup.
+A similar issue will occur when
+  using the option `-s`.

+- When sending backups to multiple destinations, *lastfile*'s (`.bak`)
+  last modification time won't be updated if *bak* failed for at least
+  one destination.
+It means that next incremental backup will have
+  duplicates files in the succeeded destination.
+It is not a big deal.

+- dry run (`-n`) option is not implemented yet